What Is Neck Pain?

 See your doctor right away if your neck hurts after a fall or an accident, or if the pain is intense, doesn’t respond to treatment, gets worse over time, or includes numbness, weakness, or tingling and pain in your arms and legs.

 - Do you have numbness or weakness in your arms or hands?

 - Does moving your neck in a certain way make things better or worse?

 - Does coughing or sneezing make the pain worse?

-Some treatments could include muscle relaxants, physical therapy, a padded neck collar, or traction.
+Treatments could include medications called muscle relaxants, physical therapy, a padded neck collar, or traction.

-In rare situations, shots of cortisone or even surgery may be needed.
+In rare situations, you may need shots of cortisone or even surgery.

 With treatment, your neck will usually stop hurting in a few days.
 Use medicines like acetaminophen, aspirin, or ibuprofen to ease pain.
 Put an ice pack on your neck for the first 2 to 3 days to help lower swelling.
 After that, use moist heat, like a hot shower or a heating pad, to help it heal.
 There are also exercises you can do at home (or in front of your computer at work) to gently stretch your neck muscles.

 How Can You Prevent Neck Pain?